On the Sylvester program and Cayley algorithm for vector partition reduction: Sylvester-Cayley method

 Then he added in the footnote: {\it "If there be $r$ simultaneous simple equations between $n$ variables (in which the coefficients are all positive or negative integers) forming a definite system (that is, one in which no variable can become indefinitely great in the positive direction without one or more of the others becoming negative), and if the $r$ coefficients belonging to each of the same variable are exempt from a factor common to them all, and if not more than $r - 1$ of the variables can be eliminated simultaneously between the $r$ equations, then the determination of the number of positive integer solutions of the given system may be made to depend on like determinations for each of $n$ derived independent systems, in each of which the number of variables and equations is one less than in the original system"} \cite{Sylv1}.

 In other words, Sylvester claimed that $r$-tuple vector partition for $n$ variables can be reduced to a sum of $\binom{n}{r-1}$ scalar partitions and the reduction algorithm is an iterative process based on the variable elimination.
+Sylvester also described the general conditions of the method applicability -- each column should be the coprime set, and the elimination of any variable should not lead to the elimination of any other variable, i.e., the columns should be noncollinear.
 Sylvester considered a specific double partition problem as an illustration of his method and determined regions ({\it chambers}) on a plane each having a unique expression for vector partition valid in this region only.
 He showed that the expressions in the adjacent chambers coincide at their common boundary (see also \cite{Sturmfels1995}).

-Two years later this approach was successfully applied by Cayley \cite{Cayley1860} to double partitions subject to some restrictions on the positive elements of the matrix ${\bf D}$ (the columns ${\bf c}_i$ are noncollinear, column elements should be relatively prime and for all $1\le i \le m$ the inequality $c_{i2} < s_2+2$ holds).
-Cayley noticed : {\it "The subject (as I am aware) has hardly been considered except by Professor Sylvester, and it is greatly been regretted that only an outline of his valuable researches has been published: the present paper contains the demonstration of a theorem, due to him, by which (subject to certain restrictions) the question of Double Partitions is made to depend upon the ordinary theory of Single Partitions"} \cite{Cayley1860}.
-Cayley demonstrated that row elimination leads to a sum of $m$ scalar partition terms each corresponding to elimination of single column of the matrix ${\bf D}$.
+Two years later this approach was successfully applied by Cayley \cite{Cayley1860} to double partitions subject to the Sylvester conditions on the matrix ${\bf D}$ elements. with the added requirement that the inequalities $c_{i2} < s_2+2, \ 1\le i \le m,$ should hold.
+In the opening paragraph Cayley noticed: {\it "The subject (as I am aware) has hardly been considered except by Professor Sylvester, and it is greatly been regretted that only an outline of his valuable researches has been published: the present paper contains the demonstration of a theorem, due to him, by which (subject to certain restrictions) the question of Double Partitions is made to depend upon the ordinary theory of Single Partitions"} \cite{Cayley1860}.
+The manuscript demonstrated that the procedure leads to a sum of $m$ scalar partition terms each corresponding to elimination of single variable $x_i$ from the vector ${\bf x}$.

-It should be noted that both Sylvester and Cayley usually considered coefficients of the system of Diophantine equations ${\bf s} = {\bf D} \cdot {\bf x}$ being positive and subject to the specific conditions, while once Cayley mentioned that the elements of the matrix ${\bf D}$ as well as $s_i$ {\it ``being all positive integer numbers, not excluding zero''} \cite{Cayley1860} but never explicitly discussed such a case.
+It should be noted that both Sylvester and Cayley usually considered coefficients of the system of Diophantine equations ${\bf s} = {\bf D} \cdot {\bf x}$ being positive and only once Cayley mentioned that the elements of the matrix ${\bf D}$ as well as $s_i$ {\it ``being all positive integer numbers, not excluding zero''} \cite{Cayley1860} but never explicitly discussed such a case.